Skip to main content

 info

-A role that is assigned (the checkbox is ticket) to a resource and action allows users with that role to perform the action on a resource.
+A role (Top Level in the UI) that is assigned (the checkbox is ticket) to a resource and action allows users with that role to perform the action on a resource.

-Above is a Policy Editor example with two roles - Admin & Supervisor - and three resources Board, Task, Document.
+Above is a Policy Editor example with two roles (Top Level in the UI) - Admin & Supervisor - and three resources Board, Task, Document.
 As an example, the Admin cannot sign a Document.

 A role is a collection of permissions that can be assigned to users or entities, serving as a template for access rights.
 Instead of granting permissions individually to each user, roles allow grouping permissions into a single entity.